-- Water Expert is a product coalesced from research conducted at six water research and development centers at five participating universities; Research by the participating entities eventually amalgamated and comprised the architecture of WDNDDSS.
-Figure 1 illustrates the flow of the system. - The Water Resources Research Center and the Community Policy Analysis Center at the University of Missouri conducted a literature review that would elicited a large portion of the Knowledgebase of Guidance Rules depicted in Fig. 1.
+Water Expert is a product coalesced from research conducted at six water research and development centers at five participating universities; research by the participating entities eventually amalgamated and comprised the architecture of WDNDDSS.
+Figure 1 illustrates the flow of the system.

+The Water Resources Research Center and the Community Policy Analysis Center at the University of Missouri conducted a literature review that elicited a large portion of the Knowledgebase of Guidance Rules depicted in Fig. 1.
 The CIR at the University of Louisville conducted a series of tabletop exercises that examined the decision-making practices of key agencies involved in decontamination, further feeding the Knowledgebase.
-The KWRRI at The University of Kentucky and KYPipe partnered - to develop the Network Decontamination Model (NDM), where GIS data and KYPipe were integrated to provide visualization and analysis tools to feed data into Water Expert.
-These projects were then coalesced within the WDNDDSS or Water Expert system framework by the EI at The University of Alabama and CWRS at Western Kentucky University, to provide an integrated platform with which utilities could make timely - and informed decisions on how to best decontaminate their distribution system.
-CWRS and EI then hosted a series of technology demonstration workshops in which the final product was examined by utility administrators and regional planners.
-A subsequent round of technology deployment workshops were then hosted to demonstrate the final product at three participating utilities.
+The KWRRI at The University of Kentucky and KYPipe partnered to develop the Network Decontamination Model (NDM), where GIS data and KYPipe were integrated to provide visualization and analysis tools to feed data into Water Expert.

+These projects then coalesced within the Water Expert system framework by the EI at The University of Alabama and CWRS at Western Kentucky University.
+This meshing provides an integrated, novel platform with which utilities make timely and informed decisions on how to best decontaminate their distribution system.
+CWRS and EI hosted a series of technology demonstration workshops in which utility administrators and regional planners examined the final product.
+Three participating utilities then hosted a subsequent round of technology deployment workshops in order to display the final product.
+Each research product provides intelligence regarding the current decision making process during WDN contamination events.
+Thus, the following text provides insight into the current decision paradigm.
+Further, Water Expert addresses how to effectively combine heuristic decision making and mathematical model outputs to assist WDN decontamination processes.
+To determine the validity of such software, researchers queried academic literature, consulted water utilities, and developed a computational tool.
+The following sections detail how each of these objectives were accomplished.

-3.1 Literature review and state of the art decontamination report for decontaminating drinking water systems was appraised and incorporated within Water Expert, producing a robust knowledge domain for validating decontamination strategies.
+3.1 Literature review and state of the art decontamination report

+The Water Resources Research Center and the Community Policy Analysis Center at the University of Missouri conducted an extensive literature review of government and research databases.
+This review examined the current methodology and technology available for decontaminating drinking water systems.
+Examination produced a robust knowledge domain for validating decontamination strategies.